Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory

-\textbf{\textit{Entanglement Entropy.---}} A hallmark feature of DFL is the slow spreading of quantum correlations across the system, as in a many-body localized (MBL) phase.
-Indeed, while in ergodic systems governed by the ETH, quantum correlations spread linearly with time, MBL phases exhibit a logarithmic growth of the entanglement entropy \cite{DeChiara2006EntanglementEntropyDynamics, Brenes2018ManyBodyLocalizationDynamics, Znidaric2008ManybodyLocalizationHeisenberg, Pal2010ManybodyLocalizationPhase, Bardarson2012UnboundedGrowthEntanglement, Huse2014PhenomenologyFullyManybodylocalized, Chiara2006EntanglementEntropyDynamics}.
-This phenomenon can be quantified by measuring the bipartite von Neumann entanglement entropy, defined as $S = -{\Tr}[\hat{\varrho}_A \log \hat{\varrho}_A]$, where $A$ and $B$ denote the two halves of the chain described by density operator $\hat{\varrho}_{AB}$, and $\hat\varrho_A =\Tr_{B}[\hat{\varrho}_{AB}]$ is the reduced density operator of subsystem $A$.
-This quantity is plotted in \cref{fig_entropy}, where we compare its time scaling for the GI and SS quenches (left and right panels, respectively), across a range of gauge couplings $g^{2}\in[0,15]$ at a fixed mass $m=1$.
-In both scenarios, we observe late-time saturation effects due to the finite system size, with stronger gauge couplings suppressing entanglement growth and leading to lower entropy saturation.
-In the GI case, the observed entropy scaling is compatible with ergodicity, yet progressively slowed down by increasing the gauge coupling.
-Conversely, the SS case exhibits a clear linear entanglement growth in $\log(t)$, consistent with an MBL phase.
-In this second scenario, the state given in \cref{eq_bg_superposition} under PBC is not a product state, as in the Abelian case.
-Rather, an exact matrix product state with bond dimension $\chi=4$ \cite{SM}, thus the entanglement entropy at the initial time starts from $\mathcal{S} = \log \chi$.
+\textbf{\textit{Entanglement Entropy.---}} A hallmark feature of DFL is the slow spreading of quantum correlations across the system, reminiscent of that in a many-body localized (MBL) phase \cite{DeChiara2006EntanglementEntropyDynamics, Brenes2018ManyBodyLocalizationDynamics, Znidaric2008ManybodyLocalizationHeisenberg, Pal2010ManybodyLocalizationPhase, Bardarson2012UnboundedGrowthEntanglement, Huse2014PhenomenologyFullyManybodylocalized}.
+Indeed, while in ergodic systems governed by the ETH, quantum correlations spread linearly with time, in MBL phases, entanglement entropy grows logarithmically with time.
+This phenomenon can be quantified by measuring the bipartite von Neumann entanglement entropy, defined as $S\!=\!-{\Tr}[\hat{\varrho}_A \log \hat{\varrho}_A]$, where $A$ and $B$ denote the two halves of the chain described by the density operator $\hat{\varrho}_{AB}$, and $\hat\varrho_A\!=\!\Tr_{B}[\hat{\varrho}_{AB}]$ is the reduced density operator of subsystem $A$.
+In \cref{fig_entropy}, we show the entanglement entropy scaling for the SS initial state across a range of gauge couplings $g^{2}\!\in\![0,15]$ at a fixed mass $m\!=\!1$.
+Aside from late-time saturation effects due to the finite system size, the SS case exhibits a clear linear entanglement growth in $\log(t)$ across almost all the coupling values, compatible with an MBL phase and similar to what was observed in the Abelian scenario \cite{Brenes2018ManyBodyLocalizationDynamics}.
+In detail, stronger gauge couplings limit the spread of entanglement, leading to lower saturation values.
+Indeed, as $g^{2}$ increases, gauge-link excitations are strongly penalized, and hopping processes are thereby suppressed.
+This constrained dynamics affects the spread of quantum correlations in each superselection sector, including the GI case, where the entanglement entropy scales linearly in time (see SM \cite{SM}), which is compatible with ergodicity.